gokayfem/ComfyUI_VLM_nodes/README.md

 git clone https://github.com/gokayfem/ComfyUI_VLM_nodes.git
 ```
 ## VLM Nodes
 Utilizes ```llama-cpp-python``` for integration of LLaVa models.
-You can load and use any vlm with LLaVa models in GGUF format with this nodes.
+You can load and use any VLM with LLaVa models in GGUF format with this nodes.
 You need to download the model ```ggml-model-q4_k.gguf``` and it's clip projector ```mmproj-model-f16.gguf``` from this repositories (in the files and versions). ```python=>3.9``` is necessary.
 Put all of the files inside ```models/LLavacheckpoints```
-Note that every model's clip projector is different.
+Note that every **model's clip projector** is different!
 - [LlaVa 1.6 Mistral 7B](https://huggingface.co/cjpais/llava-1.6-mistral-7b-gguf/)
 - [Nous Hermes 2 Vision](https://huggingface.co/billborkowski/llava-NousResearch_Nous-Hermes-2-Vision-GGUF)
 - [LlaVa 1.5 7B](https://huggingface.co/mys/ggml_llava-v1.5-7b/)